erictobon/webshop/README.md

 - **Dynamic and Scalable**: Webshops can be easily adapted to fit business goals and to provide a seamless user experience for businesses small and large.

 - **Ease of use**: Wesbhop is designed to require minimal technical knowledge for developers, making it accessible for any business looking to develop an online commerce presence.

+- **Control and security**: Webshop is self-hosted, meaning that businesses have complete control over their own data and providing a secure environment for customer data.

 - **Open source**: The Webshop platform is completely *free* to use, providing a cost-effective way for businesses to develop digital storefronts and market their brands online.
+Being open source also means that there are continuous improvements being made to the platform.

 ## Example Frappe Webshop Interface
 ![Frappe Webshop](webshop.png)